-A set of simple cornrows are an opportunity for less hair maintenance and an elegant finish.
+A set of side part cornrows are an opportunity for less hair maintenance and an elegant finish.
 When keeping things low-key with your hair, play up your favorite feature and use a touch of bronzer to lightly contour your face.

 Beyoncé is constantly finding new ways to show off elements of her roots in the most glamorous of settings.
 We love this look for a special event or when you want to shake up your normal cornrow hairstyle.

 Braids don't mean you can't experiment with texture.
 Intermix mini cornrows with regular-sized or jumbo braids to give your style some artistic roots—literally and figuratively.